 - Then remove the lid and dry excess tomato water on medium-high heat until you see oil shining on the sides of pan and gravy is thick, (bhunnofy).
 Stir frequently.

-- By the time your gravy is cooked your meat should half done.
-Add water from the lamb pot to the tomato gravy.
+- By the time your gravy is cooked your lamb should be half done.
+Add lamb pot to the tomato gravy.
 (You might have a little or more water).

-- Add the meat to the onion gravy.
-Also add fenugreek dried leaves, half of the sliced ginger, and few chilies.
+- Add 1-2 tablespoons ghee and dried fenugreek leaves, and few chilies.
 Cover and cook until lamb is tender for about 10 minutes.
 (Use your best judgment and adjust the consistency of the gravy by adding a little water, only if needed.
-Or if gravy is thin, burn excess water on high heat).

-- Finally, add little butter and garnish with remaining chilies, ginger, and fresh cilantro.
+- Finally, garnish with ginger, and fresh cilantro.
 Serve Lamb Karahi with naan, chapati roti, or plain rice with lemon wedges, fresh salad, and raita on the side.

 Hungry for more recipes?
 Check these!